 ‘Only in the compound.
 Figured video evidence of custody deaths wasn’t a requirement in here.’
 He nodded and leaned against the bars for a better look, ignoring her distraction.
 ‘Power runs through them but no cables to transmit a live feed . . . you know, I wouldn’t have picked you for a Rebel, Miss Rae.’

 She moved from the camera’s line-of-sight.
 ‘Only against the Family.
-But now they’ve ruffled my feathers again—and here I was trying to keep a low profile.’
+But now they’ve ruffled my feathers again—and here I was, trying to keep a low profile with a Coven.’
 She waited a moment, still staring at the cameras.
 ‘And you?
 Why are you in here?’

 ‘Jealous cousin and I woke up to myself.’
 A smile reached his eyes.
 He nodded toward the knife in her hands.
 ‘Any good with a blade?’
 He stretched his hands through the bars.

 ‘I heard your whisper.’
 She reached for his cuffs with the knife tip.
 ‘It surprised me.
-I rarely hear them.’
+I rarely hear them and even then I think I’m hallucinating.’

 ‘You either can or you can’t.
 It’s about all I can do in here, anyway.
 He’s locked this place down with some impossible spells to lift—even for me.’